Southampton-RSG-Training/industry-skills-agile-training/episodes/23-agile-development-process.md

 :::

 ::: objectives
--   Explain the importance and benefits of a repeatable and defined working process
+-   Explain the Philosophy of Scrum
 -   List and briefly describe the three Scrum Pillars
 -   List and briefly describe the five Scrum Values
+-   Describe the responsibilities of the three Scrum roles
+-   Describe the purpose of the sprint backlog and how it is used throughout a sprint
+-   Define Definition of Done
 :::

 # Scrum Philosophy